SkeloGH/dragster/README.md

 - per the above, no PR if no issue exists.
 - commit messages start with a verb: `added`, `removed`, `changed`, `fixed`, `merged`, `solved`, `improved`.
 - multiline commits are allowed, so long as they follow the above convention, bulleted.
+- Every push to master will deploy a new version of this app.
+Deploys happen automatically: be sure that this branch in GitHub is always in a deployable state and any tests have passed before you push.